 Soccer Fans Unite in Miami.

-With players like David Beckham, Cristiano Ronaldo, and Hope Solo and Mia Hamm, soccer has risen to global stardom as a premier sport in the US, South America, Europe and beyond.
+With players like Cristiano Ronaldo, Hope Solo and Mia Hamm, soccer has risen to global stardom as a premier sport in the US, South America, Europe and beyond.
 Thanks to the 2016 launch of Miami FC here in sunny Miami, soccer fans have reignited that passion in the Magic City.

 Go to a soccer game and you’ll see diehard fans painted in the colors of their teams, wearing their favorite player’s jersey and cheering, yelling and screaming louder than they ever have before.
 At its core, soccer is a game of passion.